Vector35/binaryninja-api/docs/guide/troubleshooting.md

 ### Linux

-Given the diversity of Linux distributions, some work-arounds are required to run Binary Ninja on platforms that are not [officially supported][FAQ].
+Given the diversity of Linux distributions, some workarounds are required to run Binary Ninja on platforms that are not [officially supported][FAQ].

 #### Common Problems